azreenzakaria/Regov-Assessment/README.md

 Laravel Branch
  1. Open the project 'laravel' and open command propmt
  2. Run the xamppp and start the modules Apache and MySQL.
+ 3. At XAMPP Control Panel, click Admin to open phpmyadmin.
+ 4. Create the database and named it 'regov'
  3. Run 'php artisan migrate' at the command prompt.
  4. Run 'php artisan serve' at the command prompt.
  5. Create the database at phpmyadinm and named it 'regov'.